-If you are into 3D printing but you can’t decide how to price your 3D printer here are some tips on how to do so.
+Here are some tips on how to price your 3D printing services accurately.
 Read carefully to understand 3D printing costing.

 Pricing your 3D printed objects depends on several factors, which include the following: